elixir-europe/rdmkit/pages/your_tasks/data_organisation.md

 * have a self-explanatory name that is only as long as is necessary
 * have a unique name – avoid assigning the same name to a folder and a subfolder

 The top folder should have a README.txt file describing the folder structure and what files are contained within the folders.
-This file should also contain explanation of the file naming convention.
+For information on the content of a README file see corresponding section on [Documentation and metadata](metadata_management#what-do-you-write-in-a-readme-file) page.
 See also [A Quick Guide to Organizing Computational Biology Projects](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).

 #### An example: